mgbennet/pizzabot/README.md

 You also can test it out by pointing your Bot Framework to http://pizzabottest.azurewebsites.net/api/messages.

 ## Future to-dos
-* Proper identification of multiple quantaties in order, ie "I'd like two cheese pizzas" will add 2 pizzas, not one.

 * Bigger menu with variations like Large and modifiers like Extra Cheese with corresponding price increases.

 * Better profile management.